davidgroves/dotfiles/Framework13-Debian-Install.md

 - Install [pgadmin4](https://www.pgadmin.org/) by following the [install instructions](https://www.pgadmin.org/download/pgadmin-4-apt/)

-- Install Gear Lever to manage flatpaks with `flatpak install flathub it.mijorus.gearlever`.
+- Install Gear Lever to manage flatpaks with `flatpak install flathub it.mijorus.gearlever app/org.ghidra_sre.Ghidra/x86_64/stable
+`.

 - Install [Cursor] by going to the page, selecting "Download for Linux", then doing the commands below (selecting the current version).